PHX2600/The-Archive/forum/Off-Topic/1128 - Vista or 7.md

 XP was way better.

-I'm not sure what &quot;RC&quot; is...
+I'm not sure what "RC" is...
 Root Canal?
 Yeah, I guess I can see how Windows might invoke that association.

 --------------------------------------------------------------------------------